simplemindedbot/simplemindedbot/README.md

 Please ensure to respect the different licenses that apply to the code and the content.

-For more details on the specific licenses, refer to the [MIT License](LICENSE) for the code and the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) for the content.
+For more details on the specific licenses, refer to the [MIT License](LICENSE) for the code and All Rights Reserved for the content.

 ---

-For more information about Scot Campbell and SimplemindedBot, please visit our [About page](https://simplemindedrobot.com/about).
+For more information about Scot Campbell and SimplemindedBot, please visit our [About page](https://simplemindedbot.bot/about).